 Colby’s Confidential Title IX Advocate (Emily Schusterbauer) provides confidential support and advising to Colby community members impacted by sexual misconduct.
 Colby’s Confidential Title IX Advocate is available during standard business hours and is on call during evenings and weekends.
 She can be reached by calling 207-859-4093, emailing [email protected], or calling Security (207-859-5911) and asking to be put in contact.

-Spring 2021, the College joined the Liberal Arts Colleges Racial Equity Leadership Alliance (LACRELA) hosted by University of South Carolina’s Race and Equity Center.
+Spring 2021, the College joined the Liberal Arts Colleges Racial Equity Leadership Alliance (LACRELA) hosted by University of Southern California’s Race and Equity Center.
 Alliance membership consists of: